Last Updated: December 26, 2023

 Certain locations segregate personal information that reveals specific information about a natural person that poses more risk if exposed than other personal information, known as special categories of data or sensitive personal information.
 Information described above may include the following sensitive personal information:

-Registration Data, Job Applicant Data, Employee Information, Professional Relationship Information: social security, driver’s license, state identification card, or passport number; information about race or ethnic origin, religious or philosophical beliefs, or sexual identity or sexual orientation (1) as disclosed by you and (2) as limited to (a) fulfilling the contract with you including provision of benefits, (b) to comply with applicable law, and (c) to improve hiring practices and workplace conditions; and, where allowed by law: test and assessment results, and information about criminal offense, conviction, pending investigations and administrative sanctions; biometric information for the purpose of uniquely identifying you if opted-into by you for secure access to systems and locations (with a non-biometric option also available).
+Registration Data, Job Applicant Data, Employee Information, Professional Relationship Information: social security, driver’s license, state identification card, or passport number; information about race or ethnic origin, religious or philosophical beliefs, citizenship or immigration status; or sexual identity, sexual orientation, or reproductive health information (1) as disclosed by you and (2) as limited to (a) fulfilling the contract with you including provision of benefits, (b) to comply with applicable law, and (c) to improve hiring practices and workplace conditions.
+Where allowed by law, we may also collect: test and assessment results; and information about criminal offense, conviction, pending investigations and administrative sanctions; and biometric information for the purpose of uniquely identifying you if opted-into by you for secure access to systems and locations.

 Professional Relationship Information and Business Relationship Information: social security, driver’s license or other state identification card, or passport number; information about race or ethnic origin, religious or philosophical beliefs, sexual identity or sexual orientation; and, where allowed by law: test and assessment results, and information about criminal offense, conviction, pending investigations and administrative sanctions.
 All of this information is (1) as disclosed by you or your representative and (2) as limited to (a) fulfilling the contract with you, (b) to comply with applicable law including Know Your Customer requirements and other due diligence, or (c) as otherwise consented to by you at point of collection.